trueos/pkgbase-docs/README.md

 Developers FAQ
 =========

-How are these packages built?
+How do I build packages
 -----

-Base packages are built with poudriere along with regular ports.
-This is done by using poudriere plus a [patch to add base port support](https://github.com/freebsd/poudriere/pull/664).
+Base packages are built with poudriere.
+To get started, you'll to install `ports-mgmt/poudriere-devel` plus a [patch to add base port support](https://github.com/freebsd/poudriere/pull/664), or if you are using our package-base images, you can install `ports-mgmt/poudriere-trueos` to grab a pre-patched version.

 This adds the ability to boot-strap a poudriere jail from the [base-ports added to TrueOS](https://github.com/trueos/trueos-ports/tree/trueos-master/os).
 These ports can be built as normal ports post-install as well, allowing new OS packages to be built anytime, with or without poudriere.

 After a normal run of 'poudriere bulk' using a jail created in the above manner, the base-system ports are automatically included in the resulting package repo and ready for usage.

+Example (Creating a HEAD package set)
+`
+ # poudriere ports -c -p myports -m git -U "https://github.com/trueos/trueos-ports" -B trueos-master
+ # poudriere jail -c -j currentpkgbase -m ports=myports -v 13-CURRENT
+ # poudriere bulk -a -j currentpkgbase -p myports
+`

+Example (Creating a 12-Stable package set)
+`
+ # poudriere ports -c -p myports -m git -U "https://github.com/trueos/trueos-ports" -B trueos-master
+ # cd /usr/local/poudriere/ports/myports && ./update-branch-os.sh os freebsd/stable/12
+ # poudriere jail -c -j currentpkgbase -m ports=myports -v 12-STABLE
+ # poudriere bulk -a -j currentpkgbase -p myports
+`

-How can I customize world or kernel?
+How can I customize world or kernel
 -----

 The [os/buildworld](https://github.com/trueos/trueos-ports/tree/trueos-master/os/buildworld) and [os/buildkernel](https://github.com/trueos/trueos-ports/tree/trueos-master/os/buildkernel) ports each support the typical "make config" usage you would expect via ports.
 It is possible to set various WITH/WITHOUT options via this method.
 These ports are used to run buildworld / buildkernel once, and assemble the final output into a single tarball stored in /usr/dist/world.txz and /usr/dist/kernel.txz respectively.
 These are used by the other userland-* and kernel-* packages to re-pack into final form without needing to do multiple runs of 'buildworld/buildkernel'.
 Additionally it will provide single tarball files of each, which can be fed into other tools that cannot use pkgs natively.